-But, there seems to be many cheap and quick ways to achieve decent visual effects…
+But, there seem to be many cheap and quick ways to achieve decent visual effects…

 Slapping template effects on to a project without these extra steps will likely lead to disappointing results.

 Although, an additional expense any pre-viz work done before production and post will save time and surprises.
 These can range from storyboards to wireframe animations to animatics.
-High end graphic design in terms of font choice, color selection and layout/placement will add polish and professionalism to the videos that call for them.
+High-end graphic design regarding font choice, color selection, and layout/placement will add polish and professionalism to the videos that call for them.
 Dated transitions or graphic effects can cheapen the look and ROI of otherwise strong video presentations.
-Finishing steps in post-production that should also be budgeted for quality projects are sound mix, sound design (if sound effects or atmosphere sounds are used) and color grading.
+Finishing steps in post-production that should have a place in the budget for quality projects are sound mix, sound design (if sound effects or atmosphere sounds are used) and color grading.

-You said that a client shouldn’t worry about equipment in terms of budget, are there expections to this?
+You said that a client shouldn’t worry about equipment in terms of budget, are there exceptions to this?

 Equipment items are tools and should be treated as such.
 The people who operate them are where clients will see the most value.

-Throughout the process, experience often equals speed, safety and quality results, and that is great for clients and producers alike.
+Throughout the process, experience often equals speed, safety, and quality results, and that is great for clients and producers alike.
 From being in the industry for many years, I would suggest to clients that they should be wary of people selling them based solely on the latest “toys.”
-Knowledge, work ethic, and talent way outweigh the benefits of the latest gadget.
+Knowledge, work ethic, and talent way outweigh the benefits of the newest gadget.

 So what you’re saying is that a huge way to “kill” a project’s concept is by not hiring the right people for the equipment.